seagreen/acme-pcf-specification/README.md

 + You can write anything to STDERR you want.

++ The only output that must be formatted a particular way is booleans and natural numbers.
+They must be followed by a single newline.

+    For example:
+    ```
+    true
+    ```

+    Or:
+    ```
+    123
+    ```

-+ The only output you need to be able to print is booleans and natural numbers.
-If given a program that evaluates to anything else (e.g. a lambda) you can do whatever you want.
+    If given a program that evaluates to anything else (like a lambda) you can print it however you want.

 If you start on your own implementation definitely let me know.
 Once you're ready I'll mention it here.